Why is Target pulling some Pride merch? The retailer's response to hostile backlash, explained

 Why is Target pulling some Pride merch?
 The retailer’s response to hostile backlash, explained

-WASHINGTON (AP) — After intense backlash from some shoppers, Target is removing some items and making other changes to its LGBTQ+ merchandise nationwide ahead of Pride month.
+WASHINGTON (AP) — After intense backlash from some shoppers, Target is removing certain items and making other changes to its LGBTQ+ merchandise nationwide ahead of Pride month.

 In confirming the changes to this year’s Pride collection, which has been on sale since early May, the Minneapolis retailer cited safety concerns for employees that have been Targeted by hostile customers.